Code of Conduct

 Board-level Procedure

-When a request for review by the Board has been made, the Superintendent shall submit all written statements and other materials concerning the case to the President of the Board.
+When a request for review by the Board has been made, the Superintendent will submit all written statements and other materials concerning the case to the President of the Board.

-The Board shall render a decision in writing within 15 days after the informal hearing has been concluded.
+The Board will render a decision in writing within 15 days after the informal hearing has been concluded.

-The District shall retain documentation associated with complaints and investigations in accordance with Schedule ED-1.
+The District will retain documentation associated with complaints and investigations in accordance with Schedule ED-1.

 Remediation/Discipline/Penalties